How To Withdraw Pag IBIG Contribution: An Ultimate Guide

 - Separation from work due to health reasons

-If you’ll claim your MP2 savings for any other reason, you’ll receive only 50% of the total dividend earnings (if you chose compounded dividends) or just your total savings (if you chose annual dividend payout).
+Suppose you claim your MP2 savings for any other reason.
+In that case, you’ll receive only 50% of the total dividend earnings (if you chose compounded dividends) or just your savings (if you decided on an annual dividend payout).